Banking operations workflow for Tallyfy

 task

 Pull your transaction journal from the system.
-Add up all cash-in transactions (deposits, payments received).
-Subtract all cash-out transactions (withdrawals, check cashing).
-Your starting cash plus net transactions should equal what you just counted.
+Add up all cash-in transactions (deposits, payments received), then subtract all cash-out transactions (withdrawals, check cashing).
+Your starting cash plus net transactions should match what you just counted.
 Formula: Starting Cash + Deposits - Withdrawals = Expected Ending Cash If the numbers don't match, don't panic.
-Go through transactions one by one before escalating.
+Go through your transactions one by one before you escalate.

 Form fields in this step